 No applications will be accepted after March 6, 2020 at midnight EET

 The Fulbright Foundation in Greece will award up to two grants (depending on available funding) to artists to pursue non-degree studies and conduct career-launching projects in their field in the United States.
-Fulbright grants are awarded for minimum six months.
-Recipients may continue their project under the Foundation’s auspices for more than six months and up to nine months (maximum eligible period) only if funding from sources other than the Fulbright Foundation is obtained.
-In that case, proof of funds is required.
+Fulbright grants are awarded for four to six months.
 The grant period may begin as early as September 1, 2020 and must be completed by May 31, 2021.
 Applications may be submitted only if applicants have received an official letter of invitation or admission from an educational institution and/or cultural organization in the United States.

 This award is open to practicing/working artists in any field of fine arts, performance, creative writing, music, dance, theater, cinematography, photograph, and digital arts who wish to grow a higher level of proficiency, to enhance their career, seek advancement opportunities and familiarize with the U.S. cultural scene.
 The Foundation looks for well-defined/sustainable projects that are innovative, that will have an impact in the respective areas, and that may lead to future collaborations between the United States and Greece.
 Applicants should allow enough time to secure and establish an affiliation with an educational institution and/or cultural organization in the United States that will host them during their Fulbright grant period.
 This award is NOT for candidates seeking a degree.
 Candidates who wish to pursue a Master's degree, and meet all eligibility requirements may apply under the Greek Graduate Students Program.
 Professional diploma’s or certificates are acceptable under the Artist Program.